depoplabs/web-pair-programming-assessment/assessment.md

 o A readme detailing how to run the project and any notes you'd like to leave is always appreciated
 ### Product Requirements

-- Retrieve data from the given API endpoint;
 - Display the list of products;
+- Add a loading state
+- Add functionality to show/hide sold items;
 - Add functionality to like/unlike a product;
-- Add functionality to show/hide sold items;
 - Add a dropdown list showing the liked product as shown in the design

 ### Tips